tienthai0205/tododo-api/README.md

 To check the database and see the actual data, you can either connect to a database client software or exec into the docker container using the following commands:

-    docker exec -it tododo-db bash
+    docker exec -it [db-container-name] bash

 Once you are inside the database container, use the mysql command to access the database